larkbuck/cute-dog/README.md

 <br>

 ## 🦴🦴🦴🦴 Responsive:
-* The items are a (funky) grid on the browser and stack on mobile.
+* The portfolio photos form a (funky) grid in the browser and stack vertically on mobile.
-* The navbar collapses to a hamburger menu
+* The navbar collapses to a hamburger menu on tablet + mobile

 <br>